DistrictDataLabs/yellowbrick/docs/api/text/postag.rst

 Parts of speech (e.g. verbs, nouns, prepositions, adjectives) indicate how a word is functioning within the context of a sentence.
 In English as in many other languages, a single word can function in multiple ways.
 Part-of-speech tagging lets us encode information not only about a word’s definition, but also its use in context (for example the words “ship” and “shop” can be either a verb or a noun, depending on the context).

 The ``PosTagVisualizer`` is intended to support grammar-based feature extraction techniques for machine learning workflows that require natural language processing.
-The visualizer reads in a corpus that has already been sentence- and word-segmented, and tagged, creating a bar chart to visualize the relative proportions of different parts-of-speech in a corpus.
+The visualizer can either read in a corpus that has already been sentence- and word-segmented, and tagged, or perform this tagging automatically by specifying the parser to use (nltk or spacy).
+The viisualiser creates a bar chart to visualize the relative proportions of different parts-of-speech in a corpus.

 .. note::
-    The ``PosTagVisualizer`` currently works with both Penn-Treebank (e.g. via NLTK) and Universal Dependencies (e.g. via SpaCy)-tagged corpora, but expects corpora that have already been tagged, and which take the form of a list of (document) lists of (sentence) lists of ``(token, tag)`` tuples, as in the example below.
+    The ``PosTagVisualizer`` currently works with both Penn-Treebank (e.g. via NLTK) and Universal Dependencies (e.g. via SpaCy)-tagged corpora.
+     This expects either raw text, or corpora that have already been tagged which take the form of a list of (document) lists of (sentence) lists of ``(token, tag)`` tuples, as in the example below.

 Penn Treebank Tags
 ------------------